 The one drawback is when it comes to backlinks.
 As you may know, backlinks are critical for SEO and the more backlinks you have, the better your site does in the search engines.

-Therefore, the best rule of thumb is:
+Therefore, the best practices are:

 - If your website is doing tons of business every month, then a CDN is most likely a good idea since it can help solve bandwidth issues.

-There are ways around the SEO issues associated with CDNs, but be sure to have a professional help you strategize your move first.
+There are ways around the image SEO issues associated with CDNs, but be sure to have a professional help you strategize your move first.

-10. Test Your Images!
+10. Test your images